Trappes

-Trappes ([tʁap]) is a commune in the Yvelines department, region of Île-de-France, north-central France.
-It is a banlieue located in the western suburbs of Paris, 26.7 km from the center of Paris, in the new town of Saint-Quentin-en-Yvelines.
+Trappes ([tʁap]) is a commune in the Yvelines department, Île-de-France region, Northern France.
+It is a banlieue located in the western outer suburbs of Paris, 26.7 km from the centre of Paris, part of the new town of Saint-Quentin-en-Yvelines.

+History

+The Hôtel de Ville was completed in 2000.

 Transport

 Trappes is served by Trappes station on the Transilien La Défense and Transilien Paris-Montparnasse suburban rail lines.

-Population
+Demographics

 Crime

 The suburb is known for gang violence and poverty.
 It also has Islamists among its large Muslim population, with 70 local people suspected of having left France to fight for the Islamic State, according to several sources.
 According to the French government, 67 people from Trappes have joined the Islamic State, and others have carried out attacks inside France.

 In July 2013, Trappes police station was attacked by a mob of French Muslims in response to the arrest of a man who had assaulted a police officer during an identity check on his entirely veiled wife (face covering is illegal in France).
-A man on the terrorism watch list of the French police, killed his mother and sister with a knife in Trappes on August 23, 2018.
+A man on the terrorism watch list of the French police, killed his mother and sister with a knife in Trappes on 23 August 2018.
 Amaq News Agency claimed responsibility on behalf of the Islamic State.
 However, French interior minister Gérard Collomb stated he was a man with mental health issues, rather than someone inspired by the organisation.